President Ilham Aliyev congratulates King of Saudi Arabia | News.az

 Azerbaijan’s President Ilham Aliyev congratulated Salman bin Abdulaziz Al Saud, Custodian of the Two Holy Mosques, King of Saudi Arabia on the occasion of his country’s national holiday, News.Az reports.

-“I feel privileged to convey my sincerest and best wishes to you and through you, to your entire people on my own behalf and on behalf of the people of Azerbaijan on the occasion of the National Holiday of the Kingdom of Saudi Arabia – the Proclamation of the Kingdom.
+“I cordially congratulate you and through you, your entire people on my own behalf and on behalf of the people of Azerbaijan on the occasion of the National Holiday of the Kingdom of Saudi Arabia – Announcement of the Kingdom,” President Aliyev said in congratulatory message.

-We attach a special importance to the relations between Azerbaijan and Saudi Arabia based on mutual trust and support, and built on strong foundations such as shared historical and cultural roots, brotherhood and the Islamic solidarity.
-High level mutual visits, our beneficial collaboration on bilateral and multilateral basis covering various areas, ever expanding political, economic and cultural ties are seen as main factors that characterize multifaceted relations between our brotherly countries.
-You have delivered great services to develop and strengthen the partnership between Azerbaijan and Saudi Arabia, and we highly value it,” President Ilham Aliyev said in his congratulatory message.
+Azerbaijan and Saudi Arabia are united by the bonds of friendship and brotherhood nurtured of shared spiritual values of our peoples, the head of state said.
+“Our constantly expanding political dialogue and high level of our interstate relations greatly contribute to the comprehensive development of our collaboration.
+Currently, it is gratifying to see the successful development of our partnership based on these good traditions, mutual trust and support.”

-“The current level of our political ties and our active dialogue create good opportunities to further expand our interaction in all fields, and particularly, in energy and investment areas, including the territories liberated from the occupation.
-I value the project which is being implemented by Saudi Arabia’s leading ACWA Power to build the Wind Power Plant in Azerbaijan as an outstanding example of our collaboration,” the head of state said.
+“Our people never forget constant support and fair position of your brotherly country for the territorial integrity of Azerbaijan, its sovereignty and inviolability of its internationally recognized borders in line with international law norms and principles, and requirements of relevant resolutions of the UN Security Council,” he added.